easy-logic/transport-benchmarks/README.md

 # transport-benchmarks
-measure latency for different transports with jlbh
+measure latency for different transports with [HdrHistogram](http://hdrhistogram.org/)

 ## How to build